|

 occupying a house for the first time).

-The Romans who settled in Britain brought with customs and the
+The Romans who settled in Britain brought with customs and the worship of

-foolish enough to be in their path.
+to be in their path.

-Similar Viking traditions and festivals involved the worship of
+Similar Viking traditions and festivals involved the worship of gods such

-within Anglo-Saxon laws and customs.
+Anglo-Saxon laws and customs.

-Beating the Bounds played an important part in reinforcing Anglo
+Beating the Bounds played an important part in reinforcing Anglo Saxon

-the assertion of these rights was of crucial importance to the landowner who
+assertion of these rights was of crucial importance to the landowner who

 would define the extent of their territory and ensure corrections or repairs